juvelas/juvelas.github.io/_pages/publications.md

 * Ochoa-Ochoa, L.M & __Velasco, J.A__*.
 Long-term stability in Protected-Areas?
 A vision from the New World Amphibians.
 Under review in Geography and Sustainability. *Corresponding author.

-* __Velasco, J.A__; Gustavo Campillo; Oscar Flores-Villela.
+* __Velasco, J.A__*; Gustavo Campillo; Oscar Flores-Villela.
 Trait-environment relationships in tropical lizard lineages.
-Under review in Ecography.
+Under review in Ecography. *Corresponding author.

 * García-Rodríguez, Adrián, Bernd Lenzner, __Velasco, J.A__, Anna Schertler, Ali Omer, Hanno Seebens, César Capinha, Belinda Gallardo, Stefan Dullinger, & Franz Essl.
 The global status of alien vertebrates in mountains.
-Under review in Nature Ecology and Evolution.
+Submitted to Nature Communications.

 * Alzate, A., Rozzi, R., __Velasco, J.A__., Robertson, D.R., Zizka, A., Tobias, J.A., Hill, A., Bacon, C.D., Janzen, T., Pellisier, L., van der Plas, F., Rosindell, J., Orstein, R. E. 2023.
 The evolutionary age-range size relationship is modulated by insularity and dispersal in plants and animals.
 Submitted to Nature Communications.

 * Muñoz-Sánchez, R., __Velasco, J.A__, Estrada, F. & Calderón-Bustamante.
 Impacts of climate change on electrical subsidies’ public policies: the case of Mexico.
 Submitted to Regional Environmental Change.

-* __Velasco, Julian A__; Luna-Aranguré, C.; Vásquez-Restrepo, J.D.; Ibarra-Reyes, A. A.; González-Salazar, C.; Calderón-Bustamante, O.; Estrada, F.; Ochoa-Ochoa, L.M.; García-Rodríguez, A. Integrating paleoclimatic and evolutionary dynamics to improve future projections of biodiversity.
+* __Velasco, Julian A__*; Luna-Aranguré, C.; Vásquez-Restrepo, J.D.; Ibarra-Reyes, A. A.; González-Salazar, C.; Calderón-Bustamante, O.; Estrada, F.; Ochoa-Ochoa, L.M.; García-Rodríguez, A. Integrating paleoclimatic and evolutionary dynamics to improve future projections of biodiversity. *Corresponding author.
 To be submitted to Global Ecology and Biogeography.